In closed-door meetings at MTV, creators are grappling with how to make entertainment more responsible

 “These topics are so sensitive, they’re hot button, things you can’t touch or things you can’t say,” said Jubba Seyyid, an executive producer on “Love & Hip Hop,” at a session for that show.
 “You can’t even say ‘oh that’s a crazy thing happened’ because now you used the word crazy and now you’re a leper.
 Is there space for humor?'”

-The expert at that session, Harden Bradford, had a ready response.
+Harden Bradford had a ready response.
 “I think that there can be.
 You just have to be very careful though because humor is very personal,” she said.
 “So what is funny to you may not be very funny to me.
 You want to make sure you’re funny in a way that translates.
 You have to be sensitive so it’s not just a cheap laugh.”

-Meredith Goldberg-Morse, senior manager of social impact at MTV Entertainment Group who ran the meetings, offered a related thought at another session.
+Meredith Goldberg-Morse, senior manager of social impact at MTV Entertainment Group who ran the meetings, offered another thought in the subject at a different session.

 “It’s definitely OK to find humor in the challenging experiences people face,” she said.
 “But when you’re doing that, it’s important to be mindful of not sending the message that the person managing the condition is the punchline of the joke.”

-Running under the sessions is a question facing this new responsible entertainment movement: to what degree Hollywood creations should reflect the world that is versus painting an aspirational portrait of one that should be?
+Running under the sessions is a question facing the responsible-entertainment movement: to what degree Hollywood creations should reflect the world that is versus painting an aspirational portrait of one that should be?
 The latter may be healthier, after all, but it is less accurate.
-It also may be less compelling television.
+It also may be less compelling to watch.

 McCarthy said he believes strong entertainment doesn’t have to run counter to altruism.